 Social media platforms are another tool marketers use in Australia to generate more leads.
 Web advertising, on the other hand, declined due to the shift in consumer behaviour.
-Physical mails personally addressed to the potential prospect is also another effective marketing strategy that piques Australian’s attention.
+Physical mails personally addressed to the potential prospect is also another effective marketing strategy that piques Australia’s attention.
 Therefore, it is essential for marketers, retailers, and business owners to bank into reaching their prospects personally to grab and maintain their full attention.

 Factors Australians Look For When Shopping Online

 Australian online shoppers want efficiency and speed when making online transactions.
 They expect fast service and quick delivery from a savvy online retailer.
 This concrete behaviour of Australians gave a chance to online business owners to stand out and enhance their service to maintain their loyal customers.
-Some retailers ould offer express shipments with an additional cost.
+Some retailers could offer express shipments at an additional cost.
 Some are actively attending to their online stores to promptly address concerns and purchases.
-Thus, online shopping trend in Australia formed a culture of wanting a specific date for the arrival of their parcels.
+Thus, the online shopping trend in Australia formed a culture of wanting a specific date for the arrival of their parcels.

 Flawless Customer Service

-It is a vital factor to render an excellent hassle-free customer service to Australians.
+It is a vital factor to render excellent hassle-free customer service to Australians.
 They want an online shopping environment on par with the experience you get going into an actual store.
 A holistic customer-focused approach triggers impulse buying.
 Also, the Australian market appreciates on-the-spot transaction completion.